- What is profiling?

 Profiling analyses aspects of an individual’s personality, behaviour, interests and habits to make predictions or decisions about them.

-The GDPR defines profiling as follows:
+The UK GDPR defines profiling as follows:

 ‘profiling’ means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.